 For example, if you need 100 micrograms of a vitamin, and a single serving of a food product provides 20 micrograms, it delivers 20% of the recommended daily amount.
 To achieve 100% of the daily value, a person would need to consume five servings of that food product to achieve a 100 microgram total.
 Of course, most people get their total daily value from several food products.
 The goal for the consumer is to achieve 100% of the daily value each day.

 To make it easier for the consumers to understand, the FDA requires the daily percentage per serving size listed on the nutritional label.
 However, statements can be added about vitamin content elsewhere on the packaging as a selling point.
 Medallion Labs offers a variety of test methods that will provide accurate results.
 If you have questions about label claims, we recommend working with a food consultant to ensure you meet labeling requirements.
-If you need Medallion Labs to calculate your results as a percent of the daily value, please request a mock nutritional label in addition to your vitamin testing.

 What Vitamin Tests Does Medallion Labs Offer?